Cinnamon Jumbles with Browned Butter Icing

 Instructions

-• Blend in flour, soda, salt, and cinnamon.
+• Blend in 2 cups (240 g) all-purpose unbleached flour, 1/2 teaspoon baking soda, 1/2 teaspoon salt, and 1 teaspoon cinnamon.
 Combine until you can’t see any flour.

-• Chill in the freezer for about 30 minutes or 1-2 hours in the refrigerator.
+• Chill the dough in the freezer for about 30 minutes or 1-2 hours in the refrigerator.

 Brown Butter Icing:

-• Melt 2 tablespoons butter (do not substitute margarine) in a small skillet using low heat on stove till golden brown.
+• Melt 1/2 cup (114 g) unsalted butter (do not substitute margarine) in a small skillet using low heat on the stove till golden brown.
 Be careful not to burn.
-If any solids turn black, start over.
+(If any solids turn black, start over.)
 Remove from heat and let cool slightly.

 • Start out by adding about 1 tablespoon of milk into the butter.
-Stir in 1-1/2 cups powdered sugar and beat till smooth.
-Add milk as you go in very small increments until it is spreading consistency.
-Because icing becomes thick as it cools, stir in a small amount of milk if necessary to make icing spreadable.
+Stir in 1½ cups powdered sugar and beat till smooth.
+Add milk as you go in very small increments until it will spread easily but not so thin that it drips.
+Because icing becomes thick as it cools, stir in a small amount of extra milk if necessary to make icing spreadable.
 If you get it too thin, let it sit for a while or add more powdered sugar.

 • Leftover icing is good on graham crackers or animal cookies.